-WiFiRanger's Aspen router is the top tier indoor unit in their Converge lineup of routers, designed to easily pair with a Converge outdoor router (Teton, Denali, or Everest) installed on an RV roof.
+WiFiRanger's Aspen router is the top-tier indoor unit in their Converge lineup of routers, designed to easily pair with a Converge outdoor router (Teton, Denali, or Everest) installed on an RV roof.
+It was released in March 2020.
+WiFiRanger was acquired by Winegard and WiFiRanger products are now sold on the Winegard website.

-But the Aspen also works standalone - and if you do not need the roof-mounted features, the Aspen by itself is an exceptional value with plenty of features built in and future upgrade potential.
+But the Aspen also works standalone - and if you do not need the features of a roof-mounted unit, the Aspen by itself is an exceptional value with plenty of built-in features and future upgrade potential.

-The Aspen router is built with the ability to add an internal LTE modem upgrade, it has an SD Card slot for data collection, and USB 2.0 port to allow tethering cellular devices.
+Specifically, the Aspen router has the option for an internal LTE modem, it has an SD Card slot for data collection, and USB 3.0 port to allow tethering cellular devices.

 If you have a powered USB hub, you can tether up to three mobile hotspots and/or cellphones to a WiFiRanger Aspen router to load balance your usage across multiple WAN inputs